Why this matters

 Content management system (CMS) tools should include features for adding appropriate headings, alt text for and aria-labels for controls like links or buttons.
 The rendered output of the CMS must be accessible.

-For example, search results should include alt text for images.
+For example, a search results API must include appropriate alt text for images.
+A plugin that delivers product reviews must be accessible.

 Layered testing strategy